microsoft/TemplateStudio/CONTRIBUTING.md

 The pull request template lists additional considerations when modifying templates.
 Ensure all considerations are accounted for in your changes and update the pull request description accordingly.

-Once all required tests pass and the request is approved, the pull request can be merged.
+Once all required tests pass and the changes are approved, the pull request will be merged.